 Southern Africa, Southeast Asia; Thailand

 Rosalind Morris’ work is addressed to the histories and social lives—including the deaths and afterlives—produced in the interstices of industrial and resource-based capitalism in the Global South.
 Those interests extend to the technological and media forms that attend or undergird these economies, and the forms of subjectivity produced in their midst.
 They also encompass the racialized and sexualized political logics and structures of desire accompanying these phenomena.
-Morris’ recent writings on these subjects are grounded in deep ethnographic research in Southern Africa, an engagement that now stretches over more than two decades; her early work was centered on mainland Southeast Asia, especially Thailand.
+Morris’ recent writings on these subjects are grounded in deep ethnographic research in Southern Africa, an engagement that now stretches over more than two and a half decades; her early work was centered on mainland Southeast Asia, especially Thailand.